axelra-ag/axelra-interview-challenge-backend/README.md

    export ENVIRONMENT=dev
    export API_HOST=google.com
    export API_PORT=80
+   export MONGO_DB="<The mongoDB connection string which you received by Axelra>"
     ```

     If you haven't specified an AWS profile keep this env variable on 'default'.